Caterers, Shared Kitchens and Host Facilities

 WHAT IS A CATERER?

-Caterers provide food and/or beverages and related services (such as serving staff, set-up and take-down, and bartending staff) for functions held at a location different than where the food/drink was prepared (also known as an off-site location).
+Caterers provide food and/or beverages for functions.
+The food/drink is provided to the public at a location different than where it was prepared.
+Catering services may also include serving staff, set-up and take-down, and bartending staff.
 Because caterers offer their services to the public, they are engaged in retail food activity and are required to have a health permit from Environmental Health Services.

-If you are interested in applying for a catering permit, please complete & submit the following to EHS:
+If you are interested in applying for a Catering or Shared Kitchen Use permit, please complete & submit the following to EHS:

 - A proposed menu

 Once you have submitted a complete application to EHS, you will be contacted by an Environmental Health Specialist to discuss your planned business operations.
 The Environmental Health Specialist will evaluate your proposed shared kitchen to make sure that it can support the extent and nature of your proposed business operation.
 The Environmental Health Specialist may ask to do a walk-through of the proposed shared kitchen with you.

 If you plan to make changes to the permitted food facility (such as adding or removing equipment or fixtures, or remodeling) you may need to complete the EHS plan check process before applying for a health permit.